verb (nips, nipping, nipped)

 nip something in the bud

-- Suppress or destroy something, especially at an early stage: the idea has been nipped in the bud at the local levelMore example sentences
+- Suppress or destroy something at an early stage: the idea has been nipped in the bud by the local councilMore example sentences

 - Fear of revealing ideas early was also cited as a cause of delay, as the potential users do not get a chance to nip bad ideas in the bud early in the design phase.